-- The higher-level machine with all its installed components complies with the latest versions of the relevant national and international regulations, standards, and guidelines (such as the EU Machinery Directive, the ATEX directive, and the regulations of the trade association and of TÜV or VDE). - The valves and all the other installed components are in a technically fault-free and operationally reliable state. - No signals that can lead to uncontrolled motions in the machine are transmitted to the valves.
+- The higher-level machine with all its installed components complies with the latest versions of the relevant national and international regulations, standards and guidelines (such as, the EU Machinery Directive, the regulations of the trade association and of TÜV or VDE). - The valves and all the other installed components are in a technically fault-free and operationally reliable state. - No signals that can lead to uncontrolled movements in the machine are transmitted to the valves.